The World of Philosophy for Children

 There are countless places around the world where children and adults engage in philosophical inquiry together—a practice at least as old as Socrates.
 Since 1974 the IAPC at Montclair State University and its Affiliate Centers have been largely responsible for the proliferation of Philosophy for Children programs in schools and other settings around the world.
 However, today there are numerous approaches to this work, many of which are not derived from the work of the IAPC.

-IAPC Affiliate Centers
+IAPC Fellows and Affiliate Centers

 - Translation and publication of IAPC Curriculum